 Regimen: holistic programme to treat erectile dysfunction

+The Regimen app takes a holistic approach aimed at helping men with erectile dysfunction solve their problems for good.
+Scientists and doctors have developed an online programme based on the latest research findings.
 The app developers claim that Regimen helps three out of four men improve their erectile function by up to 5 points of the International Index of Erectile Function within 12 weeks.

 Users of the Sanitas Portal app benefit from a 25% discount on an annual subscription.
 You can find Regimen in the Sanitas Portal app under “Living healthily”.